wp-plugins/dynamic-content-gallery-plugin/README.txt

 Tested up to: 3.3
 Stable tag: 3.3.5

-Creates a dynamic gallery of images for latest or featured content posts, categories, pages and Custom Post Type posts.
+Creates a dynamic gallery of images for latest or featured content posts, categories, pages and Custom Post Types.

 == Description==